itoyori/itoyori/docs/src/02_pitfalls.md

 });
 ```

-The above program will copy the whole data stored in the global vector across `ityr::root_exec()`.
+The above program will clone the whole data managed in the global vector across the `ityr::root_exec()` call.
-To prevent this unnecessary copy, the user can instead use `ityr::global_span`, which does not hold ownership for the memory region.
+To prevent unnecessary copy, the user can instead use `ityr::global_span`, which does not hold ownership for the memory region.

 Good example:
 ```cpp